moby/buildkit/docs/stargz-estargz.md

 For more details about stargz/eStargz image format, please see also [Stargz and eStargz image formats](#stargz-and-estargz-image-formats) section.

-## Known limitations

-- If you are using containerd worker, stargz snapshotter (`containerd-stargz-grpc`) needs to be run and configured separately.
-- Rootless execution is currently unsupported.

 ## Enabling lazy pulling of stargz/eStargz images

 Buildkit supports two ways to enable lazy pulling of stargz/eStargz images.

 ### Using builtin support (recommended)

+- Requirements
+  - Rootless execution requires kernel >= 5.11 or Ubuntu kernel.
+BuildKit >= v0.11 is recommended.

 OCI worker has builtin support for stargz/eStargz.
 You can enable this feature by running `buildkitd` with an option `--oci-worker-snapshotter=stargz`.